Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

     API returns costs in decimal numbers that's why in response it is 500 currency unit shipping total (which stands for 5 USD in this case).

 Now let's change the quantity of our product variant.
-We can do it by once again calling endpoint as above, or by utilising ``changeQuantity`` endpoint:
+We can do it by calling the endpoint above once again, or by utilizing the ``changeQuantity`` endpoint:

 .. code-block:: bash